 6) Set them up with a mentor.
 While we are advocates for online courses, such courses do not conflict with good old-fashioned mentoring.
 In fact, the two practices can mutually enhance one another.
 So set up your high-potential for success by pairing him or her with a mentor who fills a position the high-potential is being groomed for, and who can truly speak to that individual’s weaknesses.

 7) Treat them like an investment.
 We’re not suggesting that you should not treat people like people.
 What we are suggesting is that you expend the resources to develop your high-potentials so that they can become the 20 percent that eventually bring your organization to the next level.
 Too often, we see organizations that rely on their high-performers but do little to keep the pipeline of high-performers going.
+Offering competency-based learning can support your high performers as well.

-Indeed, we’re reminded of that famous dialogue, often attributed to Richard Branson and his CFO:
+We’re reminded of that famous dialogue, often attributed to Richard Branson and his CFO:

 CFO: Why are we spending all this money on training our star employees?
 What happens if we train them, and then they leave?